 This notification helps you spot false positives by telling you when a message has arrived that SpamSieve thinks is spam, but that may actually be good.
 For more information, see the Uncertain Spam Messages preference.
-By watching these notifications, you can spot false positives without having to look through the entire contents of the junk mailbox in your mail program.
-Unlike the other notifications, Uncertain Spam notifications will persist until you click to dismiss them.
+By watching these notifications, you can spot false positives without having to look through the entire contents of the Junk mailbox in your mail program.
+When using this notification, you may want to go to System Settings > Notification and set the SpamSieve notifications to display as Alerts to make sure that you see all the notifications.
 Clicking to close the notification does not change whether SpamSieve thinks the message is spam.
 For messages that are actually spam, you don't need to do anything.
-For messages that are not spam, you should find the message in your mail program's spam mailbox and train it as good.
+For messages that are not spam, you can click to open the message in SpamSieve's Log window and then train it as good.